RouzbehHasheminezhad/ANS-Robustness-PA/README.md

 python data.py
 ```
 ### Generating Figures
-The following generates paper's figures, and saves them in `results/figs/`.
+The following creates the directory `results/figs/` and generates the paper's figures there.
 ```
 python figures.py
 ```
 ### Generating Tables
-The following generates the paper's tables, and saves them in `results/tables/`.
+The following creates the directory `results/tables/` and generates the paper's tables there.
 ```
 python figures.py
 ```